VladiusVostokus/AI_work_evaluator/README.md

 https://www.googleapis.com/auth/drive.readonly
 ```
 9. Save credentials.json and token.json in root of the project
-10. Launch main.py(after first usage if updating DB via classroom, there will be page in browser that will ask some access to google services
+10. Launch main.py(after first updating DB via classroom, there will be page in browser that will ask some access to google services)